 Complete the following admission requirements:

-- Students with a cumulative GPA between 3.0 and 2.75, regardless of the field of study, will be required to complete the Watson Glaser Critical Thinking Exam.
+- Students with a GPA above 2.75 will be required to submit a score from the Watson-Glaser Critical Thinking Exam.

-- Students with a cumulative GPA below 2.75, will be required to submit results from either the GRE or GMAT.
+- Any students with a GPA lower than 2.75 will be required to submit scores from the GRE.

-Minimum requirements for Justice Administration Graduate Certificate: 12 credits
+Minimum Requirements for Justice Administration M.A.: 30 credits

 |General University Requirements